community-bytes/c-bytes/README.md

 - [x] overcome 30 post limit
 ## 2. Extend
 - further characterize the posts with additional attributes relating to the contents of the scripts and/or other data points
-- [ ] Get the list of components in each script (using [david rutten's script parser](https://discourse.mcneel.com/t/get-grasshopper-document-object-count-without-opening-grasshopper/78311/4))
+- [ ] Get the list of components in each script (using [david rutten's script parser](https://discourse.mcneel.com/t/get-grasshopper-document-object-count-without-opening-grasshopper/78311/4) or .ghx xml crawler)
-- [ ] convert DR program to output csv
+- [ ] convert program to output csv
-- [ ] automate use of DR-based program and link per dataset entry
+- [ ] automate use of program and link per dataset entry
-- [ ] Analyze images in posts - is it a picture of the script? of the script output? neither?
+- [ ] Characterize images in posts - is it a picture of the script? of the script output? neither?
 ## 3. Analyze
 - perform analysis of the dataset with several goals in mind: Cleaning the data, qualifying it (predicting script quality), and providing insights about the data.
+- [x] Find/identify a list of Rhino/Grasshopper "stop words" - common words in posts that should be ignored when characterizing topic conversations
-- [ ] Find/identify a list of grasshopper "stop words" - the most common components that should be ignored when characterizing scripts
+- [ ] Find/identify a list of Grasshopper "stop words" - the most common components that should be ignored when characterizing scripts
-- [ ] qualify script quality by proxy (author?)
+- [ ] qualify script quality by proxy (author? number of posts?
+Some keywords to include/exclude?)
 - [x] identify example scripts from Omid Sajedi workshop to use as bases for development
-- [ ] modify example scripts with cbyte dataset (simplified or otherwise)
+- [x] modify example scripts with cbyte dataset (simplified or otherwise)
 ## 4. Document & Share
 - Document our process and our findings
 - [x] maintain readme to reflect progress